How Barcodes and Barcode Scanners Work?

 The complexity of two-dimensional barcodes exceeds that of one-dimensional barcodes.
 They may include much bulkier information aside from text, such as prices, stock levels, or even an image of a product or a person.
 The Mobile Barcode Reader SDK by barKoder can scan the most heavily utilized 2D barcode symbologies (QR Code, PDF417, Aztec Code and Data Matrix).

-Utilization of the mobile barcode scanner SDK by barKoder:
+Utilization of the mobile barcode scanner SDK by barKoder

 Warehouse